shivam1317/DSA-Notes/GFG/Equilibrium Point.md

 ## Approach:

---> we will first ==find the sum of all elements== and then traverse the array again but this time we will subtract the element from sum and also we will make one more variable `leftSum` which will also find sum of elements in this traversal and ==whenever leftSum becomes equal to prefixSum then the current element in equilibrium point==
+--> we will **first find the sum of all elements** and then traverse the array again but this time we will subtract the element from sum and also we will make one more variable `leftSum` which will also find sum of elements in this traversal and ==whenever leftSum becomes equal to prefixSum then the current element in equilibrium point==

 So the process will look like this: